zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 > `AsyncFunctionBody :`
 > `FunctionBody_Await`

-Since `FunctionBody_Await` is used for async functions.
-It means a function body where `await` is treated as a keyword.
+In other words, async functions have `FunctionBody_Await`, meaning a function body where `await` is treated as a keyword.

 On the other hand, if we're inside a non-async function, the relevant production is: